Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 • Causes of Pain: The root causes of this pain are chronic inflammation, lack of magnesium, and muscle tightness.

-Knee Pain: Why It Happens and How To Fix It
+Knee Tendonitis Pain: Why It Happens

-Root Causes of Knee Pain
+Root Causes of Knee Tendonitis

 1. Chronic Inflammation